 brings about judgment – God destroyed the power of Satan through the

-serves Christ after God raised Him far above all rule and authority and power
+serves Christ after God raised Him from the dead and seated Him far above all rule and authority and power

-immune to the power of Christ or would resist the name of Jesus is attempting
+immune to the authority of Christ is attempting

 Eph 1-19,20